FBI and San Diego Police Department Seek Public’s Assistance to Identify U.S. Bank Robber

-The FBI and San Diego Police Department are seeking the public’s assistance to identify the unknown male responsible for robbing the US Bank branch located inside of the Vons grocery store at 3645 Midway Drive, San Diego, California, on Saturday, August 3, 2013 at approximately 2:39 p.m.
+The FBI and San Diego Police Department are seeking the public’s assistance to identify the unknown male (hereinafter referred to as the robber) responsible for robbing the U.S. Bank branch located at 16816 Bernardo Center Drive in San Diego, California, on Friday, May 23, 2014.

 Witnesses describe the robber as follows: